Courtney Hodges: World War II

 In May 1941 Hodges was promoted to major general.
 He was given various assignments, including Chief of Infantry, until he received command of the X Corps, which was stationed stateside, in 1942.
 In 1943, having been promoted to lieutenant general, he continued to command X Corps and then the Third Army.
-When the Third Army moved from the United States to England for the projected invasion of Europe, command of the army passed to General George Patton Jr. Hodges was named deputy commanding general of the First Army under General Omar Bradley.
+When the Third Army moved from the United States to England for the projected invasion of Europe, command of the army passed to General George Patton.
+Hodges was named deputy commanding general of the First Army under Lieutenant General Omar Bradley.

 During Operation Overlord in June and July 1944, Hodges served under Bradley as the deputy commander of the First Army.
-In August 1944, Hodges succeeded Bradley as the commander of First Army, taking over when Bradley moved up to command the 12th Army Group.
+In August 1944, Hodges succeeded Bradley as the commander of the First Army, taking over when Bradley moved up to command the 12th Army Group.
 Hodges served under the command of Bradley and General Dwight D. Eisenhower until Nazi Germany's surrender in May 1945.
+By the time he took command "it was the largest and most experienced American field army on the Western Front.
+Consisting of the V, VII, and XIX Corps and controlling nine divisions, it had approximately 250,000 men."

-Hodges' First Army moved quickly across France, helping to liberate Paris on August 25, 1944 and then led them through France, Belgium, and Luxembourg on their way to Germany.
-General Hodges' troops were the first Allied troops to penetrate Germany, having reached the German border (northwest of Trier) on September 11, 1944.
+Hodges' First Army moved quickly across France, helping to liberate Paris on 25 August 1944 and then led them through France, Belgium, and Luxembourg on their way to Germany.
+General Hodges' troops were the first Allied troops to penetrate Germany, having reached the German border (northwest of Trier) on 11 September 1944.
+These troops were the 5th Armored Division, part of Major General Leonard T. Gerow's V Corps.

 During the failed British attack on Arnhem, Operation Market Garden, supply priority was given to the Anglo-Canadian 21st Army Group, and the First Army was diverted to the north of the Ardennes to stage limited attacks to draw German defenders south, away from the target sites.

 Hodges' troops had a major role in blunting the Wehrmacht's major counteroffensive in the Ardennes: the Battle of the Bulge.
-When the German advance cut the First Army off from the 12th Army Group and Bradley, his First Army was placed under the temporary command of the Anglo-Canadian 21st Army Group, under Field Marshal Bernard Montgomery, along with Ninth United States Army, on 20 December 1944.
-The First Army reverted to the 12th Army Group on 17 January 1945.
+When the German advance cut the First Army off from Bradley's 12th Army Group, his First Army was placed under the temporary command of the Anglo-Canadian 21st Army Group, under Field Marshal Bernard Montgomery, along with Ninth United States Army, on 20 December 1944.
+The First Army reverted to the 12th Army Group a few weeks later on 17 January 1945.